PlainsightAI/filter-optical-character-recognition/CONTRIBUTING.md

 ## Thank you 🙏

-Thanks for helping improve the OCR Filter!
+Thanks for helping improve TextScan!
 Contributions, feedback, and ideas are always welcome.

 Whether you're contributing a bug fix, a test case, a feature, or just reviewing a PR — we appreciate you.